avcoder/unit08-lesson02/slides.md

 # Stack Navigation

-- displaying screens by default uses a stack data structure; new screens are rendered on top of current screen
+- by default,a stack data structure is used; new screens are rendered on top of current screen
 - create a couple of screens: add `./app/counter.tsx` and `./app/idea.tsx`
    ```tsx
    import { Text, View, StyleSheet } from "react-native";